Powerful statistical inference for nested data using sufficient summary statistics: Discussion

 where $\gamma_{0, s}$ is a subject-specific intercept, $\vec{z}_s = (z_{1, s}, \hdots, z_{L, s})^\top$ models $L$ known subject-resolved independent variables $z_{l, s}$, $\boldsymbol{\gamma}_{s} = (\gamma_{1, s}, \hdots, \gamma_{L, s})^\top$ is a vector of corresponding coefficients modeling the influence of these variables on $\beta_{k,s}$, and $\varepsilon_{k, s}$ is group-level zero-mean noise.
 In this complete form, all coefficients are subject-specific.
 We therefore speak of a random-effects nested linear model.
 It is also conceivable that only some of the coefficients are subject-specific, while others are shared between subjects.
 For example, in some applications it may be reasonable to model subject-specific intercepts $\beta_{0, s}$, but identical effects $\beta_{k, 1} = \hdots = \beta_{k, S} = \beta_k$ for all subjects.
 A resulting model would be called a mixed-effects nested linear model.

 Nested linear models are very general and allow for more complex statistical analysis than the procedures for estimating and testing group-level effects discussed here.
-On the downside, the estimation of nested linear models is difficult because no closed-form solution exists in the likely case that the variances of the subject- and group-level noise terms are unknown.
+On the downside, the estimation of nested linear models is difficult because no closed-form solution exists in the likely case that the variances of the subject- and group-level noise terms are unknown \citep[e.g.,][]{chen2013linear}.
 Fitting a nested linear model using iterative methods is time consuming when the number of subjects and/or samples per subject is large, as all data of all subjects enter the same model.
 This is especially problematic when the number of models to be fitted is large, as, for example, in a mass-univariate fMRI context, where an individual model needs to be fitted for ten-thousands of brain voxels.

-When only the group-level effect is of interest, the presented inverse-variance-weighting approach is the more practical and computationally favorable alternative.
+When only the group-level effect is of interest, the presented sufficient-summary-statistic approach is the more practical and computationally favorable alternative.
 In this approach, regression coefficients $\hat{\beta}_{k,s}$ are estimated at the subject level, which bears the advantage that the global optimum for each subject can be found analytically in a computationally efficient manner.
-As the individual $\hat{\beta}_{k,s}$ are normal distributed with variance given in Eq.~\eqref{eq:beta_variance}, they can then be combined using the inverse-variance-weighting scheme.
-This approach displays mathematically equivalence to a nested-linear model analysis when the covariances are known \cite{Beckmann2003}.
+As the individual $\hat{\beta}_{k,s}$ are normal distributed with variance given in Eq.~\eqref{eq:beta_variance}, they can then be combined, e.g., using the inverse-variance-weighting scheme.
+This approach is mathematically equivalent to a nested-linear model analysis when the covariances are known \citep{Beckmann2003}.
 For these reasons, we here refrained from a deeper discussion of nested linear models.
-The interested reader is referred to, for example, \cite{Quene2004,Woltman2012,hox2010multilevel}.
+The interested reader is referred to, for example, \cite{Quene2004,Woltman2012,hox2010multilevel,chen2013linear}.